ktnr/TwoStepBranchingProcedure/README.md

 Link to issue

+An interactive, educational version of the basic nested branch-and-bound algorithm is available [here](https://github.com/mike-ghes/CS9544-2dOrthogonalPacking).

 # References

 - Clautiaux, F., Carlier, J., & Moukrim, A. (2007).
 A new exact method for the two-dimensional orthogonal packing problem.
 European Journal of Operational Research, 183(3), 1196-1211.